wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 the top right.
 There, you can create a new project.
 Follow the required steps to create a new project.

-Once the project is created, you\'ll see a **Develop** sidebar on the left.
-Click on **Database** to set up the database. **Cloud Firestore** will be displayed as the first option but that\'s not what we\'ll be using.
-Scroll down and you\'ll see a **Realtime Database** option.
+Once the project is created, you'll see a **Develop** sidebar on the left.
+Click on **Database** to set up the database. **Cloud Firestore** will be displayed as the first option but that's not what we'll be using.
+Scroll down and you'll see a **Realtime Database** option.
 Click on **Create database**.
-Next, you\'ll be presented with the security options.
+Next, you'll be presented with the security options.

 ![Firebase security rules
 options](https://res.cloudinary.com/practicaldev/image/fetch/s--NW18o5Cl--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/oxot8m2sd0u5k68byq5k.png)

-Since we\'ll not be handling authentication, choose **Start in test mode** for the security rules.
+Since we'll not be handling authentication, choose **Start in test mode** for the security rules.
 Your database is now created 🎉

 ![Empty firebase